LYNCH·LLP

 • What is Jeremy L Stanley's overall allowance rate?

-Yes.
-Allowance rates range from 39% to 72% across the examiner's art units, indicating variation within the pooled record.
+Allowance rates range from 39% to 72% across the art units in which he has a substantial record.

 ◈ RESPONDING TO AN OFFICE ACTION